choppen5/client-acd/README.md

-### Salesforce configuration
+### Salesforce configuration ###
-1. Go to Call Centers >  Create
+1. Go to Call Centers >  Create:
-2. Import a call center config included, DemoAdapterTwilio.xml -- after import, change the paramter CTI Adapter URL to <https://<insert yourherokuappurl>
+-- Import a call center config included, DemoAdapterTwilio.xml
+  - after import, change the paramter CTI Adapter URL to <https://<insert yourherokuappurl>
--- add yourself to the call center under "Manage Call Center users" > Add more users > (find)
+  - add yourself to the call center under "Manage Call Center users" > Add more users > (find)
 3. You should now see a CTI adapter under the Contact tabs.
 However, you want to use the Service Cloud Console for all cti calls (which prevens browser refreshes that would hang up calls)
 4. To create a service cloud console:
--- Setup > Create > Apps > New
+- Setup > Create > Apps > New
 -- Choose "Console" for type of app
 -- give it a name, such as "Twilio ACD"
 -- Accept default for logo